UNION ARENA: BLEACH Purple Deck List and Guide

 BLEACH Purple Matchup Guide

 BLEACH Purple works really well when you can get out the gate firing fast.
 For this reason, I always tend to promote characters to the frontline at the start if I can get that easy first Life point card.
-After that, it’s going to depend on how many 4000 BP characters you can get into the frontline early on, as well as the kind of card removal you get.
+After that, winning is going to depend on how many 4000 BP characters you can get into the frontline early on, as well as the kind of card removal you get.

 Below, let’s look at how this powerful deck stacks up against the other decks you are likely to see out there.